HinTak/mono-modification/README.md

 ## Using mkbundle for Mac OS X

+Seeing as the problem is not going to have a clean and short solution any time soon, here is the detailed process of using mkbundle to build standalone binaries compatible with Apple's Hardened Runtime, System Integrity Protection (SIP) and Notarization:

 - You need at least mono 6.12.0.98+ or mono 6.13+

 - Remove original signature if using recent native default mono runtime on Mac OS X. Either